 Allan Massie, The Scotsman

-‘I was completed captivated by this novel about the primal instincts of love, home, survival and revenge.
+‘I was completely captivated by this novel about the primal instincts of love, home, survival and revenge.
 It seemed to remind of every good book that I have read in recent times.
 Expect this one to feature heavily come awards season.
 This is a book that reminded me why I love reading and it was a privilege to read’

 An early version of The Mating Habits of Stags was released in 2016 as the short film Edith, starring the Emmy-nominated Peter Mullan and Game of Thrones actress Michelle Fairley, and directed by Christian Cooke.
 It was Bafta-longlisted for Best British Short Film and continues to win awards and accolades around the world.